-The Board of Directors reviews and approves the financial statements and submits the same to the stockholders.
+The Board of Directors reviews and approves the financial statements including the schedules attached therein, and submits the same to the stockholders.

-SyCip, Gorres, Velayo & Co., the independent auditors, appointed by the stockholders for the period December 31, 2016 and 2015, has examined the financial statements of the Group in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such examination.
+Sycip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the financial statements of the Group in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.